nicholasjorge/transactions/README.md

 BeanValidation is used for input validation, and other properties besides the required ones are ignored by Jackson.

+####Microservice 2 (persistence-service):
+- GET locahost:8000/persistence/report -> returns the required report for the transactions: grouped by IBAN, counting the transactions, and grouping them based on the type and cnp of the client, summing the amount per client, per type.

+The data is persisted into a H2 in-memory db, which can be accessed usign the /h2-console endpoint.

-##### Accessing the service via the api-gateway
+##### Accessing the services via the api-gateway
-- localhost:8765/transaction-service/api/transactions, GET
+- localhost:8765/transaction-service/api/transactions, POST with the above structure
-- localhost:8765/transaction-service/api/transactions/report, GET
+- localhost:8765/persistence-service/persistence/report, GET
-- localhost:8765/transaction-service/api/transactions, POST

-Hystrix is used in case of failure of the peristence-service, having fallback methods for each request, returning no content, until the service is back on.
 While the service is down, all the incoming transactions to be created are stored in the queue in RabbitMQ, and will be persisted when the peristence-service will be back on.(Spring-cloud-stream)
 In order to see the messages in the rabbitMQ you need to enable the console and login with : guest/guest.
 The channel is configured as transactions, and the group is transactions-group.(configured properties)
 Ribbon is used to load balance the available services for persistence, based on the application name in eureka.

-####Microservice 2 (persistence-service):
-- locahost:8000/transactions -> return all records with self link (page,size,sort=optional).

-Spring Data REST exposes rest endpoints based on the respository, so the endpoints for the persitence-service will be /transactions, with HATEOAS support to make the service self-described.
-The data is persisted into a H2 in-memory db, which can be accessed usign the /h2-console endpoint.

-The second way to access the persistence-service enpoints is through the Zuul Proxy, which routes the calls from outside, through the service discovery server, based on the application names: example -> localhost:8100/persistence-service/transactions, this is what is called an "edge service".

-Lastly, using spring-cloud-sleuth, i enabled log tracing through distributed microservices, in order to trace the log informations between microservices.

 #### MENTIONS:
-The report is generated in the first microservice, using Java 8.
 I did not implemented a centralized server for logging, it could be Zipkin or ELK stack in order to see the whole flow of the message/requests and the duration of the process.
 I did not implemented also the config server for centralized configuration, using the git repo for my configuration, used to refresh the properties without build and deployment, just using the actuator /refresh endpoint.
 Also missing from the applications is the security part, which can be implement easly in the gateway, with in-memory/database/oauth2 security.